Code-Institute-Submissions/MadeleneEriksson-Planify_MayResub/README.md

 ### Credits
 #### Content
 * The icons in the footer were taken from [Font awesome](https://fontawesome.com/)
+* As a first project I think that being able to do the "Love Running"-project before have helped me a lot.
 #### Media
 * The photos used on the home page are from [Google](https://google.com)
 * The video under the inspiration page was found on [Youtube](https://youtube.com)